"...stories birling through my mind..."

 I discovered the world of Little Ballymena, a quarter of Larne that has since lost the moniker for which it was once known.
 My great grandparents were among first generation to fill the kitchen houses on the Waterloo Road, Herbert Avenue and Newington Avenue in the late 1800s.
 They were farming people with “Broad Scotch” accents, an eclectic mix of every Protestant denomination; religious affiliations that were often determined by whichever church was providing handouts to the poor and needy.
 Such folk, alongside their Catholic friends, were all united in a love of whiskey, dancing and music.

 Martha Taylor’s diary is buoyant with the kind of language that comes from listening and yarning.
 The rhythm and phrasing her words echo conversations conducted over washing lines; tales whispered in queues when ships bearing bananas came into dock and stories formed in a world in which women talked for hours.
-I haven't attempted to reproduce any of Martha’s diary: The following words are merely notes with my own insights of a short but rich historical resource.
+I haven't attempted to reproduce any of Martha’s diary.
+The following words are merely notes with my own insights of a short but rich historical resource for the novel that came to be known as Dusty Bluebells.

 A life of serfdom